-Artificial Grass, The Perfect Answer to Allergies
+Is Artificial Grass The Perfect Answer to Allergies?

-There are over 10 million people in the UK that suffer with symptoms of hay fever every year, and around 95 per cent of them are allergic to grass pollen.
+There are over 10 million people in the UK that suffer from symptoms of hay fever every year, and around 95 per cent of them are allergic to grass pollen.
 While many of us look forward to the arrival of the summer sunshine, a lot of people find it difficult to enjoy being outdoors or simply just to appreciate their own back gardens.

 During the summer months of May, June, July and August, unending problems of sore eyes, running noses, headaches and poor quality of sleep can have a negative effect on many individuals quality of life.

 The main cause of allergies is from the grass itself, which releases retained pollen during the end of spring and beginning of summer.